dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 ### Stand Alone Components

-A3 and N3 flight controllers are two components of the aircraft (flight controller, wireless link) that can be used on DJI or third party airframes.
+A3 and N3 flight controllers (along with LightBridge 2) are two components of the aircraft (flight controller, wireless link) that can be used on DJI or third party airframes.
 These components are fully supported in DJI Onboard SDK and offer limited support in DJI Mobile SDK.

 ### Accessories